About Us / Lyda Moore Merrick

 If the North Carolina Mutual is the successful child of Mr. Merrick and Dr. Moore, The Merrick/Washington Magazine for the Blind is the child of Lyda Moore Merrick.
 John Carter Washington, born blind and deaf, provided Mrs. Merrick inspiration.
 He began life as a foundling, under the care of nurses at Lincoln Hospital.
 Dr. Moore brought the baby to Lyda’s home until a foster family could be found for him.
 Their close friendship lasted for over sixty years.
 It was at John’s insistence that Lyda began to think about ways of helping their people who were blind, starting with the Library’s Corner for the Blind, and John influenced her decision to begin the magazine.

-The Lyda Moore Merrick Community Room at the Hayti Heritage Center is named in Mrs. Merrick’s honor for her dedication and contributions to the Durham community.
+The Lyda Moore Merrick Gallery at the Hayti Heritage Center is named in Mrs. Merrick’s honor for her dedication and contributions to the Durham community.